Frontity Docs

 Stringify

-In the wp-source package, we have a library called stringify which is used to create a route from the params you pass to it.
+In the wp-source package, we have a library called which is used to create a route from the params you pass to it.
 This won't change the state, but it is reusable logic that has proven really useful.

 const path = "/category/nature";